pradeephubgit/questdb.io/docs/concept/geohashes.md

 :::info

-The InfluxDB Line Protocol parser does not support geohash literals, but only supports strings.
+The ILP parser does not support geohash literals, but only supports strings.
 This means that table columns of the type `geohash` with the desired precision must exist before inserting rows with this protocol.